pkolyvas/nightscout-arm64-nomad/README.md

 ## Note to those wishing to run without Consul

-You can easily modify the nomad jobs to use Nomad's simplified service discovery capability.
-An alternate version of each has been supplied here.
+You can easily modify the Nomad jobs to run without Consul's service discovery and health check abilities.
+An alternate version of each has been supplied here to make it easier to get started.

 ## To Do
 - Make a single jobspec with both Nightscout and Mongo for simpler deployment for those who don't want to manage them seperately and treat them as a single service.